Sam120204/WaterlooAI_CLUB_PROJECT/README.md

 - Ensure all scripts are run from the project directory where the `requirements.txt` file is located.
 - If you encounter any issues, check for error messages and ensure all required libraries are installed correctly.
+- If you have trouble accessing the ChromaDB server, ensure the Docker container is running and check the logs for any errors.